← Back to Stories

 The Guardian

-• Maddy Mavrikis, diagnosed at 15, was told she would 'probably never have children' and later learned this was incorrect; her ultrasound showed no 'polycystic' ovaries despite the diagnosis.
+• Maddy Mavrikis, diagnosed at 15, was told she would 'probably never have children' and later learned this was incorrect.

-• Mavrikis’ mother, who works in pathology, questioned the GP about the name, suggesting it was more of a hormonal condition.
+• Mavrikis’ mother, who works in pathology, questioned the GP about the name 'PCOS' being misleading, as her daughter had no cysts on her ovaries.

 ABC News